 What is Squid Game?

 Directed by Hwang Dong-hyuk, the show tells the story of 456 people who were invited to play six Korean childhood games in order to win large amounts of money.
-Squid Game focuses on eight main characters – particularly Seong Gi-hun (player 456), as he meets different players from different lives, like his junior Cho Sang-woo (player 218) who was a smart student of Seoul National University.
+Squid Game focuses on eight main characters, particularly Seong Gi-hun (player 456).
+He meets different players from various walks of life, including his junior Cho Sang-woo (player 218), a smart student from Seoul National University.
+Gi-hun also befriends an old man, Oh Il-Nam (player 001).
+Eventually, he forms a team with Abdul Ali (player 199) and Kang Sae-Byeok (player 067).

 Did You Realise These Hidden Clues in Squid Game?